Skip to main content

 While dividends may seem like a good idea for both the company and investors, not everyone supports this practice.
 Critics of dividend-paying companies such as Warren Buffett believe that the best use for company profits is in expansion, research, development, etc.

-A young company still in a growth phase should focus on reinvesting capital in the business to fuel growth.
+A young company should focus on reinvesting capital in the business to fuel growth.
 This can benefit investors by increasing stock price and the value of the investment.

 Some critics suggest that companies that pay dividends don’t have a strong plan for future growth.
 Therefore, it’s important to research the company’s stock and understand management’s plans for the future before becoming a shareholder.